 In my years of mentoring other writers, I’ve discovered there are some basic factors that tend to predict freelance-writing success.
 I’ve turned them into a quick, 10-point quiz.
 I’ll post the quiz later this week and you can check it out.

 What do you think predicts writer success?
 Leave your factors in the comments below.

 Do you have questions about how to earn more from your writing?
-Learn more in my freelance writer community — take ecourses, attend live events, ask writing pros your questions in our forums, and use our exclusive Junk-Free Job Board.
+Learn more in my freelance writer community — take ecourses, attend live events, and ask writing pros your questions in our forums.